npouriaa/Responsive-Exchange-Dashboard-React/README.md

 ### `Project Description`

-The exchange dashboard project created by using React library and the app include user authentication and for the ui , CSS used. this project build in persian language and it inclueds these sections :
+The exchange dashboard project created by using React library and the app include user authentication and for the ui , CSS used. this project build in persian language, its totaly responsive and it inclueds these sections :
 Login Page/
 Dashboard (Main Page)/
 Deposit/